To search this page for research opportunities at UIS, choose Ctrl + F on a PC, or Command + F on a Mac and type in your search term.

 The Undergraduate Research Certificate is available from our office for students who complete research skills training, whether through course work or workshops or a combination.
 Complete description of the certification program is available on our website.

 Faculty collaborate with several local off-campus researchers.
+Opportunities are listed in the UIS Internships office.

 UIS is a proud member of the Council of Public Liberal Arts and Colleges, which publishes a fall and spring edition of Metamorphosis: A Journal of Undergraduate Research, Scholarship, and Creative Activity.
 As a COPLAC member campus, UIS may submit outstanding student work for publication in Metamorphosis.
 Student work must be reviewed and approved by the URSP Committee, and will be submitted through the office of Undergraduate Research, not directly from the student.